-What is Procurement Transaction Vehicle?
+What is a Procurement Transaction Vehicle?

 Procurement Transaction Vehicle is a formal agreement.
 It makes buying and selling easier for partners and customers.
 This vehicle streamlines transactions within a partner ecosystem.
 It helps partners sell and customers buy without hassle.
 This improves efficiency for everyone involved.